Galați: Libraries

 In 1889, the V. A. Urechia Library was founded through the benevolence of Vasile Alexandrescu Urechia.
 In 1991, the library moved to a new purpose-built site.
 The library maintains its own local history collection as well as a rare book collection.

-LCMHF

-This library was established in 1939.
+The LCMHF library was established in 1939.
 It is associated with teacher training and hosts an active literary circle.

 Transportation

 Public transport

 Public transport in Galați is provided by a combination of trams, trolleybuses and buses (all of which are operated by Transurb, an agency of the municipality).

 Rail

 Galați railway station has direct train services to cities such as Bucharest, Cluj-Napoca, Brașov and Iași all year and in the summer to Constanța.

 Galați in popular culture

 Explosion

 Explosion (1973) is a communist film made entirely in Galați.
 It is based on a true incident involving a Panamanian vessel, loaded with ammonium nitrate, which threatened to explode and destroy Galați and Brăila.